zaudtke/sqldbupcore/README.md

 ## Terminal Work
 1. From Project Root (where csproj file is) run `dotnet restore`
 2. From Project Root (where newmigration.sh is) run `chmod +x ./newmigration.sh`
-3. From Project Root (where csproj file is) run `dotnet user-secrets localdbconnection "<your connection string here">`
+3. From Project Root (where csproj file is) run `dotnet user-secrets localdbconnection "<your connection string here>"`

 ## Code Editing

 You can use either VS for Mac or VS Code.
 I prefer VS Code due to better syntax highlighting for sql files, but both will work.

-There is a manual piece to adding '.sql' files as Embedded Resources.
+There is a manual piece to adding `.sql` files as Embedded Resources.
 Easier in VS for Mac, but not much.

 ## Adding new Scripts